John Carlo Bertot: Career

-Bertot served as an associate professor at the College of Information and as the director of the Information Institute at Florida State University (FSU) from 2001-2008.
+Bertot served as an associate professor at the College of Information and as the director of the Information Institute at Florida State University (FSU) from 2001 to 2008.
 Before joining FSU, Bertot served on the faculty at the State University of New York at Albany.

-According to the University of Maryland, Bertot served as editor of Government Information Quarterly from 2000-2015, and as co-editor/editor of The Library Quarterly from 2002-2014.
-He joined the University of Maryland's iSchool faculty in August 2008, and before being named Associate Provost in 2015, he was the director of the iSchool’s MLS program from 2011- 2015.
+According to the University of Maryland, Bertot served as editor of Government Information Quarterly from 2000 to 2015, and as co-editor/editor of The Library Quarterly from 2002 to 2014.
+He joined the University of Maryland's iSchool faculty in August 2008, and before being named Associate Provost in 2015, he was the director of the iSchool's MLS program from 2011- 2015.
 His research includes e-government, information and telecommunications policy, government agency technology planning and evaluation, and library planning and evaluation.
 He has been conducting research concerning the Internet and public libraries since 1994.
-In addition, Bertot also serves as co-editor of the Advances in Librarianship book series.
+In addition, Bertot also serves as co-editor of the journal Advances in Librarianship.

 Bertot has received funding for his research from multiple organizations, including: the National Science Foundation, the Bill & Melinda Gates Foundation, the Government Accountability Office, the American Library Association, and the U.S. Institute of Museum and Library Services.